Kevin Grubb: Busch Series

 Grubb's stint in NASCAR's junior series began in 1997, with four starts with his father's team Grubb Motorsports.
 His first start came in the No. 82 Virginia is for Lovers Chevy where he finished 38th at New Hampshire.
 His first three starts ended in accidents.
 In his final start of the year, he finished his fourth start in the 21st position at Dover.
 In 1998, he ran sixteen Busch Series races for Grubb Motorsports.
 He ran well in many of those races with a top finish of second at Dover after getting his first pole.
 His teammate was his brother Wayne Grubb who also raced for his father's team.
 After a successful year, Grubb was offered a ride at Brewco Motorsports in 1999.
 Grubb raced for Brewco through 2001.
 He would amass eighteen top-tens in those three years, with his best points finish of 13th in the 2000 season.
 Early in the 2002 season, he was tabbed to race for Team Bristol Motorsports, replacing Kelly Denton.
 The team was plagued by failures, and Grubb was released by the end of the season.
 In 2003, he signed a partial season deal with Carroll Motorsports.
 He ran well, but had a series of engine problems and got caught in accidents not of his making.
 Carroll Motorsports folded at the conclusion of the 2003 season.
 While heading into the 2004 season, he was scheduled to compete in a handful of races for Team Rensi Motorsports, but failed a substance abuse test in March 2004 (below).

-Following reinstatement in June 2006, he appeared on an entry list for a Busch Series race at Nashville Speedway as the driver of the No. 56 Mac Hill Motorsports Chevy.
+Following reinstatement in June 2006, Grubb appeared on an entry list for a Busch Series race at Nashville Speedway as the driver of the No. 56 Mac Hill Motorsports Chevy.
 There was some initial doubt as to whether or not he was officially reinstated; however, multiple reports stated that a NASCAR official confirmed that he was reinstated.
 He drove the car in non-companion events the team entered; however, Kevin Lepage was still the driver most race weekends.
 He participated in five Busch events before being suspended indefinitely on September 11, 2006.

 Camping World Truck Series

 Grubb began his career in the NASCAR Truck Series running for the family owned Grubb Motorsports.
 In 1996, he had two starts in the No. 55 Virginia is for Lovers Chevy finishing his first start on the lead lap in eighteenth after starting the race in the eighth position.
 In his second start, an accident brought his race to an end after just 48 laps.
 He returned to the series in 1997 for one more start where he finished thirteenth in an unsponsored Grubb Motorsports Chevy at Nazareth.

-In August 2006, he took over the No. 15 truck for Billy Ballew Motorsports after Kyle Krisiloff left due to a dispute with Kyle's dad over sponsorship.
+In August 2006, Grubb took over the No. 15 truck for Billy Ballew Motorsports after Kyle Krisiloff left due to a dispute with Kyle's dad over sponsorship.
 However, that effort ended with the drug suspension in September 2006.